+This is an in-person class, and your regular attendance is required at both the large lectures and breakout sections.
 Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university polices that can be found at: https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/.

-Attendance will be taken daily and recorded in the Canvas gradebook.
+Attendance will be taken daily.
 You are allowed three "personal days" (unexcused absences) for the semester.
 After these absences, each additional absence that does not meet the university criteria for an excused absence will result in a 2% deduction from your final attendance grade.

 Participation is expected.
 Consistent, informed, thoughtful, and considerate class participation will be evaluated using the rubric below and recorded in the "Discussion" grade on Canvas.
-Your TA will inform you of your grade to date when the analytical essay (midterm) is returned.
-S/he will schedule a conference if you are earning below 75% of the possible points.